Climate of New Jersey

-The climate of New Jersey classification of the U.S. state of New Jersey is humid subtropical in South Jersey with a humid continental climate in North Jersey, particularly in the northwestern area of the state.
-The northwest part of New Jersey is the snowiest due to the higher elevations that earn it a Dfb classification.
-During the winters, New Jersey can experience Nor'easters, which are snowstorms that affect the Northeastern United States, and Atlantic Canada.
-However, many would-be snow events in the state end up turning to rain due to warm ocean air being brought in by the storm.
-New Jersey's climate is shaped by its proximity to the Atlantic Ocean which provides moisture and moderates temperatures.
-According to climatology research by the U.S. National Oceanic and Atmospheric Administration, New Jersey has been the fastest-warming state by average air temperature over a 100-year period beginning in the early 20th century, related to global warming.
+The climate of New Jersey per the global Köppen classification of the U.S. state of New Jersey is humid subtropical in almost all of New Jersey, including all of South Jersey and Central Jersey, with the vestiges of a humid continental climate remaining only in the northern extreme of North Jersey.
+The northwestern part of New Jersey is the snowiest due to its higher elevations, which earn it a Dfb classification.
+During winter, New Jersey can experience Nor'easters, which are snowstorms that affect the Northeastern United States, and Atlantic Canada.
+However, many would-be snow events in the state end up turning to rain due to warm ocean air being brought in by the storm and also by compressional heating of air from the west as it descends eastward of the Poconos Mountains from Pennsylvania.
+New Jersey's climate is shaped prominently by its proximity to the Atlantic Ocean, which provides moisture and moderates temperatures.
+According to climatology research by the U.S. National Oceanic and Atmospheric Administration, New Jersey has been the fastest-warming of all 50 U.S. states by average air temperature over a 100-year period beginning in the early 20th century, related to global warming.

 Temperatures

 Temperatures are usually coolest in the northwestern part of the state and warmest in the southern part of the state.
 The temperature difference is greatest in the winter and the least in the summer.
-All parts of the state have recorded temperatures below 0 degrees and in excess of 100 degrees.
-The average number of freeze free days ranges from 163 days in the highlands to 217 along the coast.
+All parts of the state have recorded temperatures below 0 degrees and in excess of 100 degrees Fahrenheit.
+The average number of freeze-free days ranges from 163 days in the highlands to 217 along the coast.
 The highest recorded temperature in the state of New Jersey was 110° on July 10, 1936 in Runyon and the lowest was -34°F in River Vale on January 5, 1904.
 The hardiness zone ranges from 5b in high areas of Sussex County to 8a in parts of Atlantic City and Cape May.
+In the months of September and October, its cold in the morning and HOT in the middle of the day, then cold again.
+So its pretty tricky to try to dress for the day when you dress yourself at 6 am and are out until 2 or 3.